Color: b Height: 15hh

-DAM is unclear, not traced in stud books, said to be by MESSENGER XX; ; The popular trotting horse weather vane was based upon his silhouette.
-His sire was the Morgan horse, Vermont Black Hawk; his dam was out of a mare by Robin, a presumed Morgan.
-He was a bright bay, barely 15 hands tall and, barring a rather crooked hind leg, was one of the most beautifully formed, perfectly gaited and personally attractive horses ever foaled.
+Full information on the dam of Ethan Allen is given in the American Stallion Register, Vol 2 p 2.55 The popular trotting horse weather vane was based upon his silhouette.
+His sire was the Morgan horse, Vermont Black Hawk; his dam was by Red Robin, second dam by a son of Bulrush, third dam a daughter of Justin Morgan He was a bright bay, barely 15 hands tall and, barring a rather crooked hind leg, was one of the most beautifully formed, perfectly gaited and personally attractive horses ever foaled.
 His career was long and memorable.
 In 1853 he set the 4-year-old record of 2:36.
 In 1858 he became the first horse to trot under 2:30, when he reduced the stallion record to 2:28.
 The great achievement of his life occurred on June 21, 1867, when, at age eighteen, hitched with a running mate, in 2:15, 2:16 and 2:19, he defeated Dexter to harness, over the Fashion Course.
 His best harness record was 2:25½ at the Union Course, NY in 1860.
 In his sixteen year career, at a time when horses raced five and six heats to determine the winner, he won 33 races, 22 to single harness.
-At stud Ethan Allen was also one of the best horses of his day.
+At stud, Ethan Allen was also one of the best horses of his day.
 Always popular, his fee at one time was $500.
 He had six 2:30 performers.
 In succeeding generations his descendants multiplied with great rapidity and, directly and collaterally, his family became one of the most highly valued strains in existence.
-"ETHAN ALLEN.
-In memoriam.
-On Ethan's grave, in Kansas soil, The grass is growing green ; While Ethan's deeds to memory's call Are fresh to all, I ween.
-No other stallion of his day Could with this horse compare, For style and action all will say.
-With speed and beauty rare.
-King of Morgans, beautiful horse; Admired and loved by all; People's pet, and pride of the course, He always had the call.
-O beautiful Morgan stallion!
-Perfection in thy day; Still remembered by the million, As hero in the fray."
-From the book American Horses and Horse Breeding by John Dimon.
-(Photo is also from the book) Breeder: Joel Holcomb, Ticonderoga, NY.
+Breeder: Joel Holcomb, Ticonderoga, NY.
 Markings: Bright bay, star & snip, 3 socks; 15h, 1000 lbs.

 (CLOSE) |